deficollective/defiscan/src/content/protocols/uniswap-v2-base.md

 When the transaction for executing the payload arrives at the L1CrossDomainMessenger and the triggered subsequent cross-chain handling succeeded as well (fulfilled with the OP Stack), the Base chain includes a transaction where [L2CrossDomainMessenger](https://basescan.org/address/0x4200000000000000000000000000000000000007) calls the function ` forward(address target, bytes memory data)` on the [CrossChainAccount](https://basescan.org/address/0x31fafd4889fa1269f7a13a66ee0fb458f27d72a9).

-By calling `forward` on the CrossChainAccount, the `target` gets called with the `data`.
+By calling `forward` on the CrossChainAccount, the `target` gets called with the `data` as shown in the following code snipped:

 `(bool success, bytes memory res) = target.call(data);`

 Only the Timelock contract on the L1 is allowed to trigger this on the L2.
 The target and data could e.g specify `UniswapV2Factory` (target) and `setFeeTo` with arguments `address _feeTo` (data) to set the address where protocol fees are collected.

-Furthermore, Base's cross-chain messaging protocol cannot be censored by intermediaries and thus this protocol does not introduce new risks for Uniswap's cross-chain governance system.
+Since Base's native cross-chain messaging protocol cannot be censored by intermediaries, this cross-chain governance process does not introduce new risks for the Uniswap-v2 deployment on Base (apart from the risks captured with the Base chain score).

 ## Dependencies